diethardsteiner/diethardsteiner.github.io/_posts/2016-09-18-Flink-Twitter-Stream.md

 1. First we discard Twitter delete records by using the `filter` function.
 2. Next we create a `TwitterFeed` class which will represent the typed fields that we want to keep for our analysis.
 3. Then we apply a `map` function to extract the required fields and map them to the `TwitterFeed` class.
 We use the **Lift** functions to get hold of the various fields: First we define the input (`record` in our case), then the path to the **JSON element** followed by the **unboxing function** (which turns the result from a Lift type to a standard Scala type).
-The result is returned as a `List` (because if you in examply lazily define the element path, there could be more than one of these elements in the JSON object).
+The result is returned as a `List` (because if you in example lazily define the element path, there could be more than one of these elements in the JSON object).
 In our case, we define the absolute path the JSON element, so we are quite certain that only one element will be returned, hence we can extract the first element of the list (achieved by calling `(0)`).
 One other important point here is that we apply a **Date Pattern** to the `created_at` String and then convert it to **Milliseconds** (since epoch) using `getMillis`: Dates/Time has to be converted to Milliseconds because **Apache Flink** requires them in this format.
 We will discuss the date conversion shortly in a bit more detail.

 The output of the stream looks like this: